rohe/fedservice/entities/README.md

 When all are up and running you should use your web browser of choice and access https://127.0.0.1:4000/ .

-From the dropdown list at the bottom-left chose **umu** and hit start.
+From the dropdown list at the bottom-left chose **local** and hit start.
 Use diana/krall as username/password.